-- A simplified approach for low value-adding group services was introduced in Lithuania, by allowing taxpayers to apply a mark-up of 5% of the allocated costs without the need to perform a benchmarking study. - there are simplified tax administration processes with regard to controlled transactions related to hard-to-value intangibles and provisions allowing tax administrator to retroactively adjust the price of the controlled transaction on the basis of information received after the transaction. - there are simplified procedures for documenting controlled transactions with the elimination of a requirement to prepare transfer pricing documentation for transactions between Lithuanian taxpayers.
+A simplified approach for low value-adding group services, by allowing taxpayers to apply a markup of 5% of the allocated costs without the need to perform a benchmarking study.
+Simplified tax administration processes with regard to controlled transactions related to hard-tovalue intangibles and provisions allowing tax administrator to retroactively adjust the price of the controlled transaction on the basis of information received after the transaction.

+Simplified procedures for documenting controlled transactions with the elimination of a requirement to prepare transfer pricing documentation for transactions between Lithuanian taxpayers.
+Clarification of the procedure for applying the transactional profit-split method.